Galette des Rois (Cake of Kings) History and Recipe

 Tradition also dictates how the cake is served, the youngest child is asked to go under the table while an adult cuts the galette into the number of serves required.
 As each slice is placed on a plate, the youngest child calls out from under the table who gets which slice.

 In the 18th century, the fève was a porcelain figurine representing the nativity and characters from the crib however now there is a wider range of figurines used.
 Older fèves are now sought after and collected.
 Do you collect anything special?
-I have recently purchased a collection of french fèves from a French seller on Etsy as my search locally and nationally was quite unsuccessful!!
+I have recently purchased a collection of french fèves from Etsy as my search locally and nationally was quite unsuccessful!!
 Unfortunatley for this reason we won’t have a cake today with figurine, but will enjoy one next week instead when my fèves have arrived from France.
 The Three Wise Men will be a bit late this year!
 The options for purchasing cakes in France during the ‘season’ are numerous with many famous chefs even creating special flavours or decorations for each year but when in Australia I make my own and this year we are holding out till our vintage figurines arrive so that we can experience the whole effect.
 I must say this is showing considerable patience, which is not my strong point… I am definately growing older!

 Here is a recipe Jane Webster shares in her book At My French Table if you want to make one for yourself also.